dlab-consulting/quick-consulting-examples/README.md

 ## Lasso-Variable-Importance - use tidymodels framework to structure, preprocess, and tune hyperparameters for a lasso regression analysis

 *Scenario:* A student is hoping to run a lasso regression analysis on some data for their final project in a class.
 They have been working with the `glmnet` package but have encountered errors when formatting data for model preparation.
-Walk through the process of splitting and model preparation of data, along with bootstrapping and tuning grid approaches to hyperparameter optimization. use `vip` package to visualizing feature importance from `tidymodels` object.
+Walk through the process of splitting and model preparation of data, along with bootstrapping and tuning grid approaches to hyperparameter optimization. use `vip` package to visualize feature importance from `tidymodels` object.

 ## Network-Analysis-Visualization - How to visualize a social network with contact tracing data.